Chapter

 “Maybe you

-don’t,” Bodil said, eyeing him.
-As if wondering when he might decide to
+don’t,” Bodil said, eyeing him as if wondering when he might decide to

 snack on one of them.